lmansilla92/mansilla-portfolio/README.md

 ## Repository

 In this repository you will find the application code to my portfolio web page.
-The purpose of this portfolio is to show case my deployed projects.
+The purpose of this portfolio is to showcase my deployed projects.
 This web page also contains a section about me with a short description that shares my current situation, and the course I'm taking to reach my career change goal.
-Some of the skills I learned since the start of the full stack boot camp are on display throughout my portfolio.
+The skills I learned since the start of the full stack boot camp are on display throughout my portfolio.
 Some of these include:

 - CSS Variables using the var() Function
 - Linking new fonts using font-family